lola-tech/graphql-kimera/packages/graphql-kimera-docs/docs/object-type-builders.md

 > Note

-When a field couldn't be found in neither the Scenario nor a Object Type Builder, Mirage looks for it in the next, lower priority data source: the Field Name Builders.
+When a field couldn't be found in neither the Scenario nor a Object Type Builder, Kimera looks for it in the next, lower priority data source: the Field Name Builders.